theely/Tamaro-Nerf-Blaster/STLs/README.md

 # Printing Instructions

 **Important: Don't change the parts orientation.**
-Each STL parts have already been placed to with the best possible orientation to reduce support need and to improve print quality.
+Each STL part has already been placed with the best possible orientation to reduce need for support and to improve print quality.

 ## Handles
 - Support: Yes (slicer default works fine)